igor84/summus/readme.md

 - [Visual Studio 2015](https://www.visualstudio.com/products/free-developer-offers-vs) (Community Edition)
 - [Clang](https://sourceforge.net/projects/clangonwin/) compiler for Windows

 If you install Clang to C:\\Program Files\\LLVM\\ the VS project should just work.
 Otherwise you will have to change project library path under linker options.
+Also in case you get a lot of linker errors try changing Runtime Library in project options, under C/C++ -> Code Generation, to /MD or /MT.

 ## Linux
 - Clang compiler